MuhammedAliSenel/MuhammedAliSenel/README.md

 ## 🌱 I’m currently learning Java.
+## 🔭 I’m a freshman CS major at Bilkent University.

 <!--
 **MuhammedAliSenel/MuhammedAliSenel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.